GroggyOtter/ahkv2_definition_rewrite/README.md

 Functions/methods that return an empty string ` ` by default are marked as such with `EmptyString`.

 I've tried to include every option of all methods and functions.
-This can cause certain cards (like Format(), OnEvent(), Gui.Control Opt(), etc) to be rather long.
+This can cause certain cards (like Format(), OnEvent(), Gui.Control.Opt(), etc) to be rather long.
 It's a constant struggle to determine what information stays and what information goes.
+This is also a source of my constant rewording.

 ***

 Extra info:

 At the time of this readme creation, the current doc definition file is ~4200 lines.
-My customized definition file is currently over 11000 lines.
+My customized definition file is currently at 13000 lines.
 I have a good chunk of the classes, methods, and properties done.
-I have functions A-G completed.
+I have functions A-N completed.
 And I still have directives, flow control, and built-in vars to do.

+Updated: 20231207

 ***

-Examples:
+Screenshots of changes:

 Current `Format()` intellisense (top section):